What is the Ross Mathematics Program?

 Are there events planned for nights and weekends?
 Is social interaction encouraged?

-Counselors organize some informal activities like Ultimate Frisbee games each Friday, and a Talent Show.
+Counselors organize some informal activities like Ultimate Frisbee games on Fridays, and a Talent Show.
 However, students are expected to spend most of their waking hours working on the mathematical problem sets.
 Weekends are spent mostly catching up on problem sets that weren’t completed during the week.

 Do you conduct field trips to other locations?

 Yes.
 We are planning some off-campus trips.
-However, students may be asked to pay a small fee in order to join the organized trips.
+Students might be asked to pay a small fee in order to join the organized trips.

 Are parents allowed/ encouraged to make mid-session visits to campus?